kiwi0fruit/py-open-fonts/pypi/py-open-fonts/README.md

 ### CLI

 ```
-Usage: open-fonts-css [OPTIONS] [FONTS]
+Usage: open-fonts-css [OPTIONS] [FONTS]...

-  Generates CSS source with @font-face definitions with absolute paths
+  Generates CSS source with @font-face definitions with absolute paths to
-  to fonts files as URL.
+  fonts files as URL.

   Multiple FONTS like FontName can be provided.
 For example "FontName"
-  argument means using $PYTHONPREFIX/fonts/open-fonts/css/FontName.css
+  argument means using $PYTHONPREFIX/fonts/open-fonts/css/FontName.css If
-  If none were provided then all fonts definitions from
+  none were provided then all fonts definitions from
-  $PYTHONPREFIX/fonts/open-fonts/css would be used.
+  $PYTHONPREFIX/fonts/open-fonts/css/ would be used.

   Note that spaces would be removed from provided font names and CSS files
   do not contain spaces in their names.

 Options:
-  -p, --pref TEXT   Generated CSS would have TEXT as prefix in URL to
+  -p, --pref TEXT  Generated CSS would have TEXT as prefix in URL to fonts
-                    fonts files (instead of default absolute path as URL).
+                   files (instead of default absolute path as URL).
+Like:
-                    Like: ${PREFIX}FontName.ttf ("<...>" to "TEXT"
+                   ${PREFIX}FontName.ttf ("<...>" to "TEXT"replacement
-                    replacement actually)
+                   actually)
   -o, --out TEXT   Save CSS to TEXT filepath. "-" means write to stdout
                    (default behaviour)
   --help           Show this message and exit.
 ```

 ### open_fonts_css